-If you do experience financial difficulties, or have any questions, then we would always advise students to contact us as soon as possible.
-Our experienced advisers can help you to understand your rights, and explore all your options with you.
+If you do experience financial difficulties, or have any questions, contact us as soon as possible.
+Our experienced advisers can help you to understand your rights and explore all your options with you.

 > I haven't received my loan, what should I do?